aneeshc08/gpa-calc/README.md

-#How to use#
+# GPA CALCULATOR
+This is a college gpa calculator for GSU

+## How to use
-enter your college gpa in the prompts provided
+Enter your grades in the fields provided.